mate-academy/layout_antisnake/readme.md

   - Block 5 must be 1/5 `red` and 4/5 `black`
   - Block 6 must be `black`.
 - The width of each block should be not less than its height (`300px`)
-- Blocks must be put in 2 to 6 rows and stretched: each row must fit either 1, 2, or 3 blocks.
+- Blocks must be put in 2 to 6 rows and stre  tched: each row must fit either 1, 2, or 3 blocks.
   See the screenshots [here](./reference).
 - Each row is to be read from left ro right.